hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

 ### Component Lifecycle

-Now that our component has some properties to work with, lets dive right into how their lifecycle flow.
+Now that our component has some properties to work with, let's dive right into how their lifecycle flow.
 Polymer offers few methods to manage how your component is initialized and configured when it is spawned and or added to the DOM.

 >The element’s basic initialization order is: